Dutch police arrest 4 over attack on Iranian embassy

 HRANA also reported that at least 10,721 people have been detained in 585 locations nationwide, including 187 cities in all 31 provinces.

 Iranian diplomatic missions in several countries have also been targeted in recent days in connection with the protests.
-Activists removed Iranian flags from embassies in London and Madrid, while in Canada’s capital Ottawa, protest materials and flags were hung at the Iranian Embassy.
+Activists removed Iranian flags from embassies in London and Madrid, while in Canada’s capital Ottawa, protest materials and flags were hung at the Iranian embassy.

 Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
 Please contact us for subscription options.